Building a free image CDN with Cloudflare R2 and workers

 - Native integration with Cloudflare's global network

-This makes R2 an ideal choice for developers looking to build a scalable image delivery solution without worrying about unpredictable bandwidth costs.
+These features make R2 an excellent choice for developers looking to build a scalable image delivery solution without unpredictable bandwidth costs.

 Setting up your image CDN